khiem111189/home-elect/README.md

   The advantage of Notion is each user can manage their own electricity data and in their perspectives We can share templates about Electicity formulas so a user can apply with their current data to have more advanced views to their electricity usage.

+* Nochart
+  * For display interactive charts with data from Notion.

 * Electicity calculation techniques

 ## Published pages: